FangkuaikuaiOffical/3700Final/README.md

 DONE As a customer, I want to register as a new user into the system

-DONEA s a customer, I want to change my customer information (e.g. address, payment method, phone number, email)
+DONE s a customer, I want to change my customer information (e.g. address, payment method, phone number, email)

 DONE As a customer, I want to change my login information (e.g., password)

 DONE As a customer, I want to log in the system

-As a customer, I want to make a new order
+DONE As a customer, I want to make a new order

 As a customer, I want to change an existing order (e.g., change quantity, add items or remove existing ones)

 As a customer, I want to cancel an order